 Technological University Dublin is Ireland’s, if not the world’s, youngest university, being inaugurated on Jan 1, 2019.
 It is the first technological university to be established in Ireland and is an amalgamation of three Dublin-based institutions – Dublin Institute of Technology, Institute of Technology, Blanchardstown, and Institute of Technology, Tallaght.
 The institution has a history stretching back to 1887 and the School of Media which will host AoIR2020 is Ireland’s oldest media school, established in 1962.
 The School delivers undergraduate and postgraduate programmes in Creative and Digital Media, Photography, Film, Communications and Journalism, and Games.

 Maynooth University, located in Co.
 Kildare to the west of Dublin, is also a young University – founded in 1997 – but shares its campus with St Patrick’s College which was founded in 1795.
-MU is Ireland’s fastest-growing University and your hosts, the Department of Media Studies, have been a part of that expansion, offering undergraduate and postgraduate degrees across the breadth of AV and digital media including both practical and theoretical components.
+MU is Ireland’s fastest growing University and your hosts, the Department of Media Studies and the Department of Sociology, have been a part of that expansion.
+Media Studies offers undergraduate and postgraduate degrees across the breadth of AV and digital media including both practical and theoretical components.
+Sociology offers theoretical modules related to technology and media at undergraduate level, and the MA (Internet and Society) at postgraduate level.

 University College Dublin is Ireland’s largest University with 32,000 students and is consistently ranked highly amongst European Universities.
 AoIR2020 will be hosted by the School of Information and Communication Studies, which offers undergraduate and postgraduate degrees in Social Computing, Media and Communications, Information and Library Studies, Information Systems and Digital Curation.
 The School is an active member of the iSchools consortium – a global collection of Information Schools dedicated to advancing the information field and sharing a fundamental interest in the relationships between information, people, and technology